Bale vows to continue playing for Wales

 "We have a few months to get away from international football which is disappointing, we would love to have stayed [at the World Cup] longer, but we go again in March."

-There has previously been speculation that former Real Madrid forward Bale would retire after this World Cup, Wales' first since 1958.
+There had previously been speculation that former Real Madrid and Tottenham forward Bale would retire after this World Cup, Wales' first since 1958.

 Page's team leave Qatar having taken only one point from three group games and with a feeling that they have not done themselves justice at the tournament.

-Bale, the nation's most-capped male player, is one of a number of senior figures in the Wales squad, but he rejected the suggestion that this World Cup could be a landmark moment for Page's team.
+Bale, the nation's most-capped male player, is one of a number of senior figures in the Wales squad, but he rejected the suggestion that the end of this World Cup campaign could prompt a period of transition for Page's team.

 "Just because we have had a difficult tournament, it doesn't mean it's an end of an era," Bale said.